tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 The evidence type in the evidence_request extension MUST contain a single value selected from the evidence_request extension in the ClientHello.

+## Passport Model

+### Client Hello

+To indicate the support for passing results in TLS following the passport model, clients include the results_proposal and/or the results_request extensions in the ClientHello message.

+The results_proposal extension in the ClientHello message indicates the verifier identities from which it can relay attestation results, when requested using a CertificateRequest message.

+The results_request extension in the ClientHello message indicates the verifier identities from which the client expects the server to provide attestation results in a subsequent Certificate payload.

+The results_proposal and results_request extensions sent in the ClientHello each carry a list of supported verifier identities, sorted by preference.
+When the client supports only one verifier, it is a list containing a single element.

+The client MUST omit verifier identities from the results_proposal extension in the ClientHello if it cannot respond to a request from the server to present results from a proposed verifier, or if the client is not configured to relay attestation results from the proposed verifier with the given server.
+If the client has no verifier identities to send in the ClientHello it MUST omit the results_proposal extension in the ClientHello.

+The client MUST omit verifier identities from the results_request extension in the ClientHello if it is not configured to trust results issued by said verifiers.
+If the client does not act as a relying party with regards to results processing (as defined in the RATS architecture) then the client MUST omit the results_request extension from the ClientHello.

+### Server Hello

+If the server receives a ClientHello that contains the results_proposal extension and/or the results_request extension, then three outcomes are
+possible:

+-  The server does not support the extensions defined in this document.
+In this case, the server returns the EncryptedExtensions without the extensions defined in this document.

+-  The server supports the extensions defined in this document, but it does not have any trusted verifiers in common with the client.
+Then, the server terminates the session with a fatal alert of type "unsupported_verifiers".

+-  The server supports the extensions defined in this document and has at least one trusted verifier in common with the client.
+In this case, the processing rules described below are followed.

+The results_proposal extension in the ClientHello indicates the verifier identities from which the client is able to provide results to the server, when challenged using a certificate_request message.
+If the server wants to request evidence from the client, it MUST include the results_proposal extension in the EncryptedExtensions.
+This results_proposal extension in the EncryptedExtensions then indicates what verifier the client is requested to provide results from in a subsequent Certificate message.
+The value conveyed in the results_proposal extension by the server MUST be selected from one of the values provided in the results_proposal extension sent in the ClientHello.
+The server MUST also send a certificate_request message.

+If the server does not send a certificate_request message or none of the verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted verifiers, then the results_proposal extension in the ServerHello MUST be omitted.

+The results_request extension in the ClientHello indicates what verifiers the client trusts as issuers of results for the server.
+With the results_request extension in the EncryptedExtensions, the server indicates the identity of the verifier who issued the results carried in the Certificate message sent by the server.
+The verifier identity in the results_request extension MUST contain a single value selected from the results_request extension in the ClientHello.

 # Background-Check Model Examples